Russia goes Wild again for second gold

 Austrian Julia Dujmovits had moments earlier won the first women's title in the event's Olympic debut but it was Wild's second triumph for his adopted country after his giant slalom gold on Wednesday that brought the crowd to a crescendo.

-Wild had looked down and out in the semi-finals but staged a remarkable second-run comeback to reach the final, where he edged giant slalom bronze medallist Zan Kosir in a thriller.
+Wild had looked down and out in the semi-finals but staged a remarkable second-run comeback to reach the final, where he edged giant slalom bronze medalist Zan Kosir in a thriller.

 "Beyond believable," said the 27-year-old Wild.